ahmadi-hossein/1--KidneyStone/README.md

-# 🧠 Kidney Stone Detection from Medical Images
+# 🧠 Kidney Stone Detection AI

 Welcome to the **Kidney Stone Detection** project – an AI-powered image classification system designed to identify kidney stones in medical images using deep learning.

 This project is part of the **IMT ChallengeHub** by [Mohammadreza Momeni](https://github.com/MrezaMomeni) and aims to showcase high-performance medical image classification using PyTorch and custom CNN models.

+## Introduction

+Kidney stone detection is a critical step in urology and radiology.
+In this first phase, we focus on building a robust image classification model using state-of-the-art deep learning techniques.
+The goal is to accurately distinguish kidney stone images from normal X-rays, providing a foundation for precise object localization in the next phase.

 ---